eriksjolund/podman-socket-activation/README.md

 systemctl --user start echo@demo.socket
 ```

-List the listening sockets.
-In this example they all listen on port 3000.
+List the listening sockets that we will test

 ```
 $ ss -lnp | grep 3000